chainwayxyz/citrea-docs/technical-specs/characteristics/nodes.md

 - Validates the [batch proofs](./block-production/batch-proof.md) produced by the Batch Prover, which are also inscribed on Bitcoin.
 - Provides a [JSON-RPC interface](/developer-documentation/rpc-documentation/README.md) for users, wallets, explorers, or any application to interact with the network - allows them to query the state, send transactions, and more.

-In short, full nodes enables independent verification of all chain data with sequencer commitments and batch proofs.
-They do not carry and transaction producing/ordering responsibilities.
+In short, full nodes enable independent verification of all chain data with sequencer commitments and batch proofs.
+They do not carry any transaction producing/ordering responsibilities.
 They act as independent data access points for users and applications, allowing them to interact with the Citrea network without relying on any third-party.

 ### 3. [Batch Prover](#batch-prover)